 Here is a post by Carol Beth Anderson where she asked the community to send their best tips for engagement on Twitter.
 Many of these tips can be adopted for any platform.

 Fantastic Article from Emma Lombard:

 If you’re looking to hire an editor for your work, give this article a read:

-Over the last several months, I’ve compiled a number of lists using Twitter and I thought the following might be helpful.
-You can also find these and other lists under my Twitter account, categorized by genre and other categories.
+Over the last several months, I’ve compiled a number of lists using Twitter, which you might find helpful.
+You can also find these lists, among others, under my Twitter account.

 Literary Agents and Agencies: